Moving from 1Password to iCloud Keychain

 Let me start by saying that I've been a happy user of 1Password for many years and I still am.
 My motivation for moving from 1Password to iCloud Keychain is solely to see how Apple is tackling the problem of making a password manager and how they are integrating it into macOS, iOS, and iPadOS.

-I have been using 1Password to store four different things:
+I have been using 1Password to store five types of secrets:

-- Username, passwords and a two-factor authentication wherever possible.
+- Username, passwords and, a two-factor authentication code wherever possible.

 - My credit card information.